Aji WOW: the Cinnamoroll cinnamon roll

 Anyway.
 It's Cinnamoroll's 15th anniversary this year... that's the official line, anyway.
 15th anniversary promos for Cinnamoroll are happening this year.
 Never mind that the character was created in 2001.
 That's 16 years, people!

 So we're celebrating, and with a real cinnamon roll instead of a cake.
-Nice and appropriate, until you realise you're eating something that resembles a cartoon dog's tail.
+Nice and appropriate, until you remember you're eating something that resembles a cartoon dog's curly tail.

-Weirdly, this is from KFC.
+Weirdly, this is a special release from KFC.
 I haven't been able to work out why.
 There are no other Cinnamoroll or Sanrio promos running.
 Just a new cinnamon roll on the menu.
-It can be ordered by itself or as part of a drink set.
+It can be ordered by itself, or as part of a drink set.

-The box has instructions for reheating on one side.
-Pastries are always best warm.
-I was given a warm cinnamon roll to start with - and near enough ran to sit down, so I could eat straight away.
+The box has instructions for reheating the bun.
+(Pastries are always best eaten warm, with a nice cup of tea.)
+But I was given a toasty cinnamon roll to start with - and near enough ran to sit down, so I could eat straight away.

-You can see it through the heart-shaped plastic window, if it isn't steamed over.
+You can see it through the heart-shaped plastic window on the box, if it isn't steamed over.
 Cinnamoroll is wearing a KFC uniform.
 Only the hat and jaunty bow tie are visible, but that's a Japanese KFC uniform for sure.

 Okay.
 Box open, cinnamon roll on table.
 Now, what do you notice about this on a first look?

 Why yes, this cinnamon roll is indeed much shorter and smaller than the promo images suggest.
-I expected to need to cut it up.
-No chance.
+I expected to have to cut it up.
+No need for that.

 And it seems a bit darker than the pictures, too.
-To be honest, the outside was burnt.
+To be honest, the top of the bun was pretty burnt.
 That's probably something that varies by branch.
 Still a shame.

 Once I got past the slightly overdone bits, the inside of the roll was pure heaven.
 The whole swirl was coated with a generous dose of sweet cinnamon.
-The white icing on the top covered 90% of the burnt flavour, which could well be deliberate.
+The white icing on the top covered 90% of the burnt flavour, and that could well be deliberate.

-It didn't taste bad, and it didn't crumble to dust as soon as I picked it up.
-And the middle was soft, still warm right at the centre, and seriously delicious.
-That middle was the best bit by far.
+It didn't taste bad, and it didn't crumble to flaky pastry dust as soon as I picked it up.
+Plus the middle was soft, still warm right at the centre, and seriously delicious.
+That middle was the best bit by far, and worth waiting for.

 Verdict: 9/10.
 Sweet on the outside, sweet on the inside.